dltmjk/ellul/content/zettelkasten/literature notes/Epistemic Consequentialism/Strategic Dominance.md

 ## Ordering Items
 Certain things can be ranked on a scale.
 For example, if A is preferred to be then A > B on a certain ordinal scale.
-This concept can be applied to certain epistemological notions like confidence.
+This concept can be applied to certain epistemological notions like confidence or belief within an [[Epistemic Consequentialism]] system.
 An example of this type of ordinal series is given here:

 Imagine you prefer apples to bananas, we can express this in the following way: